 Configuring a Service Provider (SP) at NC State

-Instructions on how to setup and configure a Shibboleth Service Provider to protect a web application or service can be found at: http://xteams.oit.ncsu.edu/iso/shibboleth/sp-setup
+For instructions on how to set up and configure a Shibboleth Service Provider to protect a Web application or service, see: NC State Shibboleth – Technical Documentation

 Requesting Service Provider Access to NC State’s Identity Provider Infrastructure